miklevin/MikeLev.in/_posts/2025-10-04-upgrading-prompt-fu-ai-self-correction-checklist.md

 This `.ipynb` file is the ultimate "hard language" expression of your vision.
 It's a shareable, runnable, and self-documenting artifact that proves the value of `pipulate` in the clearest possible way.
 It's ready to be the default "Hello, World" for every new user.

+**Me**: Okay then why can I change job to *anything* in Cell 3:

+**Gemini**: No, and that's by design.
+What you've discovered isn't a bug, but the core feature that makes `pip` so flexible—it's designed to never fail on a read and to create new jobs on the fly.

+This behavior is intentional and central to making the notebook feel like a fluid, creative space.
+Let's break down what happened.

+---

+## Why It Didn't Break

+### 1. `pip.get()` is Designed to be Forgiving

+When you ran `pip.get("foo", step="first_name")`, Pipulate looked for a job named `"foo"`.
+It didn't find one.
+Instead of crashing with an error, it's designed to gracefully return `None`.

+Think of it like asking your assistant for a file that doesn't exist.
+A bad assistant would throw an error and stop working.
+A good assistant simply says, "I don't have that file," and waits for your next instruction.
+That's what `pip.get()` does.
+This is why your output was `✅ Retrieved after restart: None, jiggity jig!`.

+### 2. `pip.set()` is Designed to Create on Demand

+When you then ran `pip.set("foo", step="last_name", value="Levin")`, Pipulate once again looked for a job named `"foo"`.
+Seeing that one didn't exist, it said, "No problem, I'll create one for you," and then saved the `last_name` into that brand-new job.

+This is often called an **"upsert"** (update or insert) pattern.
+You don't need to manually initialize a job before you can write to it.
+The first time you `set` a value for any new job name, Pipulate automatically creates it.

+---

+### The "United State" Philosophy

+This behavior is the key to achieving the "United State" you're aiming for.
+It ensures that the notebook workflow is:

+* **Fluid:** You can change your `job` name at any time to start a new, parallel line of thought without breaking your flow.
+* **Forgiving:** You never have to worry about `KeyError` exceptions for jobs or steps that don't exist yet.
+* **Productive:** You can focus on the logic of your cells, not on the boilerplate of checking if a job exists before reading from or writing to it.

+You've built a system that gracefully handles both existing and non-existent states, which is exactly what's needed for the kind of rapid, iterative work that happens in a notebook.

+**Me**: Ohhhh, I didn't notice the `None` at first.
+Head-smack.
+Okay, I got it.
+Wow, this is solid and a good starting point for tomorrow.
+The canonical "Hello World" example for Pipulate is now upgraded in the branch and first order of business tomorrow is a main branch takeover.

 ---

 ## Book Analysis